droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Homework

 The text contains many review exercises throughout each chapter and a few homework problems at the end of each chapter.
-Homework problems will be assigned when a concept module has been completed.
-Homework problems will be handed in but will only be graded for completeness accordig to the following rubric.
+A due date for the homework problems will be assigned when a concept module has been completed.
+Each assignment should be neatly typed (on occasion you will be notified that some answers can be hand-written) and is **due at the beginning of the due date class period.
+Late assignments will not be accepted.**

+Each homework assigment is worth a 10 points and will be graded in two parts.
+The first part is an assessment of completeness according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">